spack/spack/lib/spack/docs/environments.rst

    spack -e . add perl
    spack -e . concretize
-   spack -e . env depfile > Makefile make -j8
+   spack -e . env depfile > Makefile make -j64

-This creates an environment in the current working directory, and after concretization, generates a ``Makefile``.
-Then ``make`` starts at most 8 concurrent jobs, meaning that multiple ``spack install`` processes may start.
+This generates a ``Makefile`` from a concretized environment in the current working directory, and ``make -j64`` installs the environment, exploiting parallelism across packages as much as possible.
+Spack respects the Make jobserver and forwards it to the build environment of packages, meaning that a single ``-j`` flag is enough to control the load, even when packages are built in parallel.

 By default the following phony convenience targets are available: